ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 The steps described here instruct you on how to install Git, Gtk, Python, and the python database connectors.
 With this environment correctly set up, the Ghini installation procedure runs as on GNU/Linux.
 The concluding steps are again Windows specific.

-Ghini has been tested with and is known to work on W-XP, W-7 and W-8.
+Ghini has been tested with and is known to work on W-XP, W-7 up to W-10.
 Although it should work fine on other versions Windows it has not been thoroughly tested.

 The installation steps on Windows: